 Second, you'll need to examine the area in which you live.
 Dry air could be causing your lips to dry up, so consider getting a humidifier, especially for use during the winter months.
 When you crank up the heat during cold weather, the air in your home tends to become very dry.
 It can be helpful to run a humidifier in your bedroom all night while you sleep.
 You can even buy a cool-mist humidifier for your office if the air is especially dry there.
 If you don't have a humidifier, you can simply try placing a pan or pot of water near your radiator to infuse some moisture into the air [source: Taylor].

 Drinking water and maintaining moisture in the air around you can help soothe dry, cracked lips if dehydration is the culprit.
-For lots more information on how you can fight dehydration and repair your lips, visit the links on the next page.
+For lots more information on how you can fight dehydration and repair your lips, visit the links below.